List of Steely Dan members: 1971–1993

 Walter Becker and Donald Fagen formed Steely Dan in 1972 with guitarist Denny Dias.

 Walter Becker and Donald Fagen met in 1967 at Bard College, in Annandale-on-Hudson, New York.
 As Fagen passed the Red Balloon café, he heard Becker practicing the electric guitar.
 Fagen later recounted that "it sounded very professional and contemporary.
 It sounded like, you know, like a black person, really."
-Discovering that they enjoyed similar music, the two began writing songs together.
+Discovering that they enjoyed similar music, the two began writing songs together in a band known as the Leather Canary, which featured Chevy Chase on drums.

 Becker and Fagen met guitarist Denny Dias in 1970 when he placed an ad in The Village Voice that read: "Looking for keyboardist and bassist.
 Must have jazz chops!
 Assholes need not apply".
 The pair also met guitarist Jeff "Skunk" Baxter, with whom they performed on the album I Mean to Shine by singer Linda Hoover.

 The pair relocated from New York City to Los Angeles in 1972 to become staff composers for ABC Records.
 At producer Gary Katz's suggestion, they soon formed their own band to perform their complex songs.
 The lineup included guitarists Dias and Baxter, Fagen playing keyboards, Becker on bass, and drummer Jim Hodder, whom Baxter knew from Boston.
 David Palmer joined as a second lead vocalist because of Fagen's occasional stage fright, reluctance to sing in front of an audience, and the label's concern that Fagen's voice was not "commercial" enough.
 This lineup recorded Steely Dan's debut, Can't Buy a Thrill.

 Palmer left in 1973, around the time of their second album, Countdown to Ecstasy.
 Subsequent touring lineups included vocalist and percussionist Royce Jones, keyboardist and vocalist Michael McDonald, and drummer Jeff Porcaro.

 Beginning with Pretzel Logic in 1974, the band increasingly employed studio musicians on recordings.
 A rift grew among members, as Becker and Fagen disliked constant touring and wanted to concentrate solely on writing and recording while the other members wanted to tour.
 Steely Dan's last live performance of the 1970s was on July 5, 1974, at the Santa Monica Civic Auditorium in California, after which Becker and Fagen opted to focus on recording albums.
 Discouraged by the decision to cease touring and by their diminishing studio roles, Baxter, Hodder, and Jones departed.
 Dias contributed to studio recordings through Aja in 1977, and McDonald and Porcaro through Gaucho in 1980.
 Baxter and McDonald later joined The Doobie Brothers.

 Steely Dan disbanded in June 1981.
 Becker moved to Maui, where he became an "avocado rancher and self-styled critic of the contemporary scene."
 He stopped using drugs, which he had used for most of his career.
 Meanwhile, Fagen released a solo album, The Nightfly (1982), which went platinum in both the U.S. and the UK and yielded the Top-20 hit "I.G.Y.
 (What a Beautiful World)".